 In order to obtain correct and uniform height of letters and numerals, guidelines are drawn, using 2H pencil with light pressure.
 HB grade conical end pencil is used for lettering.
 The following are some of the guidelines for lettering

+I ne following are some of the guidelines for lettering

-- O Drawing numbers, title block and letters denoting cutting planes, sections are written in 10 mm size. - o Drawingtitleiswrittenin7mmsize. - o Hatching, sub-titles, materials, dimensions, notes, etc., are written in 3.5 mm size. - \circ Space between lines = 3/4h - O Space between words may be equal to the width of alphabet 3/5h.
+- Drawing numbers, title block and letters denoting cutting planes, sections are written in 10 mm size. - Drawingtitleiswrittenin7mmsize. - Hatching, sub-titles, materials, dimensions, notes, etc., are written in 3.5 mm size. - Space between lines = 3/4h - Space between words may be equal to the width of alphabet 3/5h.